Helion Energy: History

+In June, Helion became the first to clear key Washington state regulatory licenses for handling radioactive materials in preparation for its Orion power plant in Malaga and raised $465M in Series G funding, led by Thrive Capital, valuing the company at $15.5 billion.

 Technology

 Helion's approach uses a linear fusion system with pulsed magnetic compression and differs from the traditional design for fusion reactions, which relies on tokamaks.

 The system is intended to operate at 1 Hz, injecting plasma, compressing it to fusion conditions, expanding it, and recovering the energy to produce electricity.
 The pulsed-fusion system used is said to be theoretically capable of running 24/7 for electricity production.
 Due to its compact size, the systems would be able to replace current fossil fuel infrastructure without major needs for investment.

 Fuel

-Helion uses a combination of deuterium and ^{3}He as fuel.
+Helion uses a combination of deuterium and Helium-3 (^{3}He) as fuel.
 Deuterium and ^{3}He allows mostly aneutronic fusion, releasing only 5% of its energy in the form of fast neutrons.
 Commercial ^{3}He is rare and expensive.
 Instead Helion plans to produce ^{3}He by deuteron–deuteron (D–D) side reactions to the D–^{3}He reactions.
 D–D fusion has an equal chance of producing a ^{3}He atom and of producing a tritium (^{3}H) atom plus a proton.
 Tritium beta decays into more ^{3}He with a half-life of 12.32 years.
 Helion plans to capture the ^{3}He produced this way and reuse it as fuel.
 Helion has a patent on this process.